 The Longines FEI Jumping World Cup™ Final returns to Las Vegas in 2020.

-Competition begins on Tuesday, November 13th, and continues through Sunday, November 18th.
-The full show schedule can be found here.
+Competition begins on Tuesday, November 12th, 2019, and continues through Sunday, November 17th.

 Admission to the arena is free each day and each evening, except for Saturday evening (see detailed information below).

 VIP Club and Seating are available on Thursday and Saturday evenings.
-For more VIP information, please visit https://thelasvegasnational.com/vip.
+More information will be available in the months preceding the show.

 Yes!
 Kids, families and groups are welcome.